 10. "Into the Mystic"

-While it seems wrong to leave out “The Earrings Song” and “Rebel Child,” we’d be remiss to skip the best cut off Wilson’s Under the Covers project.
-It’s worth listing because good cover songs are measuring sticks for talented song interpreters.
+While it seems wrong to leave out "The Earrings Song," "Rebel Child," "You Don't Have to Go Home," "Pocahontas Proud" and Rich duet "Come to Bed," we'd be remiss to skip the best cut off Wilson's Under the Covers project.
+It's worth listing because good cover songs are measuring sticks for talented song interpreters.

 9. "One of the Boys"